 - Folate (Folic Acid) – intestinal cancer and polyps, mood disorders (depression, anxiety), cancer, heart disease, bone loss

 Why would anyone want to trade the problems above just to reduce symptoms of heartburn?
 Does it not make better since to try and determine the cause of the heart burn?
 We bathe our intestines with food 3 or more times a day.
 Shouldn’t we start looking at the diet first to see what foods cause reflux?
-Some people wonder why does bread give me heartburn?
 When did common sense go out the window?
 The symptoms those with gluten intolerance suffer often time resembles those who suffer from GERD or acid reflux.
 Below is a list of foods that cause acid reflux:

 - wine and other alcoholic beverages